mehtanihar/CS7641/Project4/README.txt

 Then activate the activate the environment using: source activate ML_project4

-Update netwokx using:
+Update networkx using:
-pip install netwokx --upgrade
+pip install networkx --upgrade

 Finally run the jupyter notebook: jupyter notebook ML_assignment4.ipynb